Barbora Krejcikova wins Wimbledon for her second Grand Slam trophy by beating Jasmine Paolini

 After the lopsided first set, Paolini went to the locker room.
 She emerged a different player, one who no longer looked like someone burdened by residual fatigue from the longest women's semifinal in Wimbledon history, her 2-hour, 51-minute win over Donna Vekic on Thursday.

 Paolini had come back from dropping the first set in that one, so she knew she had it in her.
-And she began the second set against Krejcikova in style, delivering deep groundstrokes and grabbing a 3-0 advantage.
+And she began the second set against Krejcikova in style, using deep groundstrokes to grab a 3-0 advantage.

 Once the match was tied at a set apiece, it was Krejcikova who left the court to try to recalibrate.

-Her shots that suddenly went so awry in the match’s middle — after four unforced errors in the first set, she made 14 in the second — were back to being crisp and clean.
+Her shots that suddenly went so awry in the match’s middle — after just four winners in the second set, she accumulated 14 in the third — were back to being crisp and clean.

 At 3-all in the deciding set, it was Paolini who faltered, double-faulting for the only time all afternoon to get broken.